 You can usually get your dog license online; just google your state or province and “dog license.”
 Don’t forget, you need proof of a rabies shot.

-Should you microchip your Morkie?
+Microchips for dogs: should you microchip your Morkie?

 Millions of dogs get lost each year.
 Tragically, few are reunited with their owners.
 Many lost dogs end up in shelters, where they are adopted out to new homes or euthanized.
 That’s why your dog needs identification at all times.
 Collars and tags are essential, but they can fall off or get damaged.
 A microchip is permanent identification.